amandaghassaei/gpu-io/docs/GLSL1_Support.md

 ### Texture Lookup Functions

 - All texture lookup functions other than `[i|u]vec4 texture([i|u]sampler2D, vec2 uv)` are not officially supported by this library.
 Most of them probably still work, but none of have been tested.
 See the [WebGL1 Reference Card](https://www.khronos.org/files/webgl/webgl-reference-card-1_0.pdf) to find out what is supported in GLSL1.

-### Fragment Processing Functions

-gpu-io automatically enables [OES_standard_derivatives](https://developer.mozilla.org/en-US/docs/Web/API/OES_standard_derivatives) extension when the following functions are detected in a GPUProgram's source:

-- `dFdx`
-- `dFdy`
-- `fwidth`

-Additionally, gpu-io adds the following line to the shader source to enable the extension:

-`#extension GL_OES_standard_derivatives : enable`

-Note: derivative functions are not available for WebGL 2 with GLSL1, please use GLSL3 instead.

 ## Other GLSL1 Gotchas